Tag Archive for: Online Business

 If you decide not to work with Bench, you can hold onto the financial reports, but you will no longer have access to the previous month’s bookkeeping as it is done in their proprietary software.

-We’ve done a detailed Xendoo vs Bench comparison, but we’ve highlighted key differences in the chart below:
+We’ve done a detailed xendoo vs Bench comparison, but we’ve highlighted key differences in the chart below:

 *Some options may only be available on certain plans.